-Children will also have a daily group time which is used flexibly by the Key Person and may focus on any aspect of the curriculum, indoors and outside.
+Children will also have a daily group time which is used flexibly by the key person and may focus on any aspect of the curriculum, indoors and outside.

-The children always have access to a wide range of equipment.
+The children have ready access to a wide range of equipment at all times.
 This is calculated to facilitate their choice of appropriate resources for their chosen activity (and to enable them to tidy up later, themselves).